dchege711/lace_up/readme.md

 ## Dear Santa, All I want for the master branch is...

-:soon: Once a user registers, take them to their account directly instead of making them log in once more.
+:soon: Maintain a [session](https://www.owasp.org/index.php/Session_Management_Cheat_Sheet) once the user logs in or registers.
+This enables us to load other URLs e.g. `lace-up/account/` without requiring a second login.

 :soon: Clicking on the logo shouldn't log the user out.
+Take them to `/lace-up/home/`.
+Clean up `/lace-up/`, the home URL.
+It currently shows stuff from Tiger Rides.

+:soon: Allow users to edit games that they've already created `/lace-up/<GAME_ID>/`.

+:soon: Allow users to create new events at `/lace-up/create/`.

+:soon: Filter and recommended games through the user's home feed at `/lace-up/home/`.

+:soon: Prepare and deliver the user's stats.

-:soon: Change the home page to remove the Tiger Rides stuff.
+:soon: Design the `/lace-up/home/`.
+Split the home page to show games on one half and stats on the other.
+Wire up links to relevant pages e.g. `/lace-up/account/`